How to Introduce Yourself in an Email

 Use a formal greeting

-When asking how to introduce yourself in an email professionally, then a formal greeting is key.
+As mentioned above, when introducing yourself in an email professionally, a formal greeting is key.
 Formality is important as it provides a neutral way to say “hi” without assuming the receptiveness of your recipient.
 Even in today’s world of instant messaging and casual communication, formality still has a place when introducing yourself.

 If you are contacting someone for the first time through a mutual friend or colleague, then make sure you mention them in the email.
 Referrals are among the best ways to get your foot in the door and get a quick reply, and the ideal way to introduce yourself in an email.